- John Milius

 - Patrick Swayze, C. Thomas Howell, Charlie Sheen, Jennifer Grey, Harry Dean Stanton, Ben Johnson, Lea Thompson

 - Release Date

-Before long the group of youngsters, cut off from the world in the mountains, voyage into town and discover Calumet has become part of an “Occupied” zone some forty miles away from “Free America”.
+Before long, the group of youngsters, cut off from the world in the mountains, voyages into town and discovers Calumet has become part of an “Occupied” zone some forty miles away from “Free America”.
 Their sleepy town is now surrounded by forgotten battlegrounds and patrolling enemy tanks, all led by a former Cuban revolutionary (Ron O’Neal) who grows to despise the occupation and intervention after similar experiences in his own country.
 In a subtle way, Milius and his co-writer Kevin Reynolds suggest the Cuban ruler even sympathizes with the gang of teens, who eventually become known by their high school football team moniker, the Wolverines, when they begin launching guerilla attacks on Red bad guys.
-Joining them is a crashed U.S. lieutenant-colonel (Powers Boothe), who helps with strategy and hope.
-The missions carry on for several months, and surprisingly do not lead to some grand save-the-day goal that marks the end of WWIII; rather, the youngsters’ numbers dwindle, forcing them into a veritable suicide mission.
+Joining them is a crashed U.S. lieutenant colonel (Powers Boothe), who helps with strategy and hope.
+The missions carry on for several months, and surprisingly, do not lead to some grand save-the-day goal that marks the end of WWIII.
+Rather, the youngsters’ numbers dwindle, forcing them into a veritable suicide mission.